SSWConsulting/SSW.Rules.Content/rules/do-you-create-a-report-whenever-you-need-a-number-from-a-system/rule.md

 ---
+seoDescription: "Don't create a report whenever you need a number from a system.
+Instead, use Power BI to build a reusable report and satisfy your own curiosity."
 type: rule
 archivedreason:
 title: Efficiency - Reuse - Do you create a report whenever you need a number from a system?